ophian/ophian.github.io/_posts/2017-06-24-Serendipity-Styx-2.2.0-released.md

 ---
 layout: post
-title: Styx 2.2.0 was released
+title: Serendipity Styx 2.2.0 was released
 ---

 Styx 2.2.0 June release did not only finalise the 2.1.0 Snapshot, it also brought in some exiting new additions.
 Check the [ChangeLog](https://github.com/ophian/styx/blob/styx2.2/docs/NEWS)!